Adapter

 Dry training: The secret weapon for precise shooting

-What is dry training?
+What is dry-land training?

 The main focus is on: